priyaankaguptaa/myarray-search/README.md

-# MyArray Search Project
+# MyArray — Search & Sorting Project

-Java class implementing:
+Implements:
 - Linear Search
 - Binary Search (iterative + recursive)

-It measures the time taken by each algorithm and prints results.

-**Folder structure:**
+- Bubble Sort
+- Insertion Sort
+- Merge Sort
+- Quick Sort

+The program:
+- Builds an ordered array or a random array (constructor overloads).
+- Prints the array (for small sizes).
+- Sorts **copies** of the array so the original isn’t modified.
+- Measures runtime (nanoseconds) for each search/sort on the **same data**.

+## File layout